-Elasmosaurus is a genus of plesiosaur, which loosely translates to mean “thin-plate reptile” or “flat-tailed.”
-Though it is often associated with dinosaurs that traveled underwater, they aren’t actually a dinosaur – they are an extinct reptile species.
-They were the first to be identified as a plesiosaur, and every variation of plesiosaur came after them.
+Although Elasmosaurus is often associated with dinosaurs that traveled underwater, it isn’t actually a dinosaur – it is an extinct reptile species.
+It was the first to be identified as being from the Order Plesiosauria, and every variation of plesiosaur was determined after the elasmosaurus.
 To date, the only specimen that has been officially recorded as an Elasmosaurus (holotype specimen ANSP 10081) is missing a lot, but researchers have put together what they believe this reptile would’ve been like with the influence of related Elasmosaurids.

-These reptiles measured approximately 34 feet (or 10.3 meters) long, featuring streamlined bodies with legs shaped like paddles to move their huge bodies around.
-Instead of legs, the Elasmosaurus seemed to have flippers, helping them to swim through the waters.
+These reptiles measured approximately 34 feet (or 10.3 meters) long, featuring streamlined bodies with legs shaped like paddles or flippers, helping them to swim through the waters.
 Without flexible necks, their flippers were responsible for getting them closer to their prey.
 Their head had a triangular shape, featuring a large jaw with fang-like teeth in the front and smaller teeth towards the back of their mouth.
 Based on the current specimens available, they most likely had about 40 teeth in total.

-Due to the extreme length of the Elasmosaurus’s neck, researchers don’t believe that it could’ve risen its head very far above the water.
-Though the body measured over 30 feet, the long neck accounts for about 23 feet of its total length.
+Due to the extreme length of the Elasmosaurus’s neck, researchers don’t believe that it could’ve raised its head very far above the water.
+Although the body measured over 30 feet, the long neck accounts for about 23 feet of its total length.
 Based on what we currently know about ancient animals and dinosaurs, the Elasmosaurus has a longer neck than almost any animal to have ever existed.
-Their neck vertebrae showed compression, and they may have had a crest on the sides.
+Its neck vertebrae showed compression, and it may have had a crest on the sides.
 Due to the weight and structure of the neck, researchers are still unsure why it needed to be so long, though some researchers have connected it to feeding.

-Even with these estimates, it is likely that the living reptile would’ve been much bigger because of the cartilage that they had, reaching about 45 feet at their full length.
+Even with these estimates, it is likely that the living reptile would’ve been much bigger because of the cartilage that it had, reaching about 45 feet at its full length.
 With its rounded and flat nose, it appeared to have a semi-circle on its face when looking from above.

-Based on researchers in 1906, the pelvic girdles and pectoral girdles are still missing, while the shoulder blades don’t seem to have a median bar, measuring broadly across the back with great length.
+Based on studies from 1906, it appears the pelvic and pectoral girdles are still missing, while the shoulder blades don’t seem to have a median bar, measuring broadly across the back with great length.

 What did the Elasmosaurus eat?
-While it seems impossible to get a clear view of what food was available to the Elasmosaurus millions of years ago, most researchers believe that the reptile is a carnivore that rules the seas as an apex predator.
-Much of its diet seemingly consisted of fish, though they also consumed cephalopods, which are related to the squids and octopuses of the present day.
-Though they were ambush predators, they moved slowly and used their fang-like teeth to grab their prey.
+While it seems impossible to get a clear view of what food was available to the Elasmosaurus millions of years ago, most researchers believe that the reptile is a carnivore that ruled the seas as an apex predator.
+Much of its diet seemingly consisted of fish, though it also consumed cephalopods, which are related to the squids and octopuses of the present day.
+Ambush predators, the Elasmosauaruses moved slowly and used their fang-like teeth to grab their prey.
 They possibly consumed other marine invertebrates, and the use of gastroliths probably played a role in their digestion.